 - You will then be allowed to make a phone call in order to contact a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that could help other people that get arrested to get through the process?

 Speak Your Mind

 Once you are able to post bail, you will be allowed to go home after you get discharged.
 The discharge process will take from 15 minutes to hours or even all day long.
 Or, simply, the quicker you post bail, the faster you can get out of jail.
 It also will depend on if you have a bond amount or if the judge has to determine the amount of bail to be set.
 For a minor charge, you will simply be booked and then released on your recognizance without having to pay bail.
 If you have served a sentence in jail and are given a date of your release, expect to get discharged in the morning.

 In the event there is a, or if you have to begin your sentence in jail, it is recommended that you follow the rules and turn yourself into the authorities.
 For a warrant, go to the jail reception area, and tell an officer that you think they might have a warrant for your arrest.
 A record check will be run, and if there is one, they will ask that you surrender yourself and you will be taken into custody.
 When reporting to serve a sentence, report at the exact time and date that the sentence order or court paperwork states.
 Make sure that you are not late to report.
 Only bring things that are allowed when you turn yourself in, like a driver’s license or your ID, any prescription medication you might take, and a sentencing order from court.